garaj2/pcp-ed-mismatch-cancer-utilization/README.md

   - The most common type of missing data present among counties with missing data was for Cancer Surgeries.

 ### Counties of Interest
-Possible Under-Screening of Cancer or Late-Detection of Cancer at Primary Care Level (PCP Mismatch Index of 1+):
+Possible Under-Screening of Cancer or Late-Detection of Cancer at Primary Care Level:
 - Primarily in Rural Counties, with exception of Counties within San Francisco Bay Area
           - Placer County (~5 to 6)
           - Solano and Santa Clara County (3)